 David M. Anderson, Ph.D.

 Anderson works with the Advanced Leadership and International Programs Department creating new initiatives, especially with Canadian provinces.
 He also works with the Federal Relations Department creating new initiatives with U.S. federal agencies.
-David has also taken the lead creating the SUNY Integrated Science Policy Internship Program with SUNY Geneseo, which welcomes science majors from all SUNY campuses.
-David also played a key role creating the The Washington Center’s Public Policy Dialogues on Capitol Hill Program, which enables 1,500 college students a year to participate in small group meetings with their U.S. Representative, U.S. Senator, or staff.
+David also played a key role creating The Washington Center’s Public Policy Dialogues on Capitol Hill Program, which enables 1,500 college students a year to participate in small group meetings with their U.S. Representative, U.S. Senator, or staff.

 Anderson was Executive Director of Youth04, an election 2004 young voter mobilization effort, when he joined The Washington Center in August 2004.
-Youth04 was a joint project of the Center for Democracy and Technology, The Johns Hopkins University Washington Center for the Study of American Government, and The Washington Center.
+Youth04 was a joint project of The Center for Democracy and Technology, The Johns Hopkins University, and The Washington Center.
 He was previously the Task Force Director of the Institute for Politics, Democracy and the Internet at The George Washington University, which was funded by The Pew Charitable Trusts.
 Anderson was a candidate for U.S. Congress in the 2016 Democratic Primary in Maryland’s 8th Congressional District.